 responsible for the design and construction of the Great Pyramid at Gizeh.

-If a curiosity for archaeology, pyramidology, numbers, geometry, architecture, astronomy, phi, pi or eight decimal numbers, so don't just take my words.
+If a curiosity for archaeology, pyramidology, numbers, geometry, architecture, cosmology, astronomy, eight decimal numbers, so don't just take my words.
 The numbers are the message.
 Confirm and learn the numbers as you go It's there.
 I just didn't put much into it.